 I share this journey with you to show that there are many routes to parenthood, although I know it’s important to be ready and open for the route you choose.
 I also share this story to demonstrate the importance of maintaining one’s health (physical, mental and emotional) through this process.

 As always, I wish all the best to you on your journeys.
-For next week’s blog, I’ll get back to answering questions about food and fertility.

 photo: me at 31 weeks of pregnancy.